Self-care is about looking after yourself. It requires self-reflection, self-awareness, and the ability to meet your own needs.

 Eating the right diet, staying hydrated, and getting enough nutrients are all forms of self-care.

-They can make you feel better both emotionally and physically, and also help you stay aware of your body.
+They can make you feel better emotionally and physically and help you stay aware of your body.

 Consider what your body needs, and then do what you can to provide it.
 You’ll soon feel the benefits.